LSU QB Joe Burrow nearing end of first season; "He's the John Wayne guy. Nothing bothers him"

 Burrow, a graduate transfer from Ohio State, hadn't eaten a lot of things.

-When Burrow went on his official visit to Baton Rouge in the spring, senior tight end Foster Moreau took him to Mike Andersons and taught him how to eat crawfish.
+When Burrow went on his official visit to Baton Rouge in the spring, senior tight end Foster Moreau took him to Mike Anderson's and taught him how to eat crawfish.

-"That was a chore," said Moreau, who hosted Burrow along with his roommate, reserve quarterback Tiger Scheyd.
+"That was a chore," said Moreau, a New Orleans native who hosted Burrow along with his roommate, reserve quarterback Tiger Scheyd.
 "Joe's not really the type to dive into anything exceptionally new, all on free will.
 He kind of had to ease himself into it."

 No, Burrow already knew what he wanted when he arrived in Baton Rouge.